-The CAAA will forward a cheque for the amount of the operating funds to the principal researcher.
-Normally, the cheque will be payable to the university or college for retention on your behalf in a grant account.
+The CAAA will make a direct deposit to the principal researcher’s institution for retention on your behalf in a grant account.
 If overhead costs cannot be avoided, applicants should contact the Chair of the Committee to make alternative arrangements.
 The researcher may only charge to the grant expenses that are directly related to achieving the objectives of the grant and generally consistent with the expected costs described in the research proposal.
 Course release funds may not be reallocated to research expenses and research funds may not be reallocated to provide a course release.
 Funds may not be reallocated from other expected uses to purchase computer hardware or software that were not requested in the research proposal.

 The researcher will give appropriate credit to the CAAA and the organization which provided the funds for the research project in any papers and publications resulting from it.

 The principal researcher will respond to periodic requests, typically on a bi-annual basis, from the Chair of the Research Committee for progress reports on the status of the research project.
 The researcher will include copies of working papers, papers presented at conferences and published papers with the progress reports.
 The Office will send a copy of published papers to the funding organization.